PlaidWeb/publ-site/content/manual/Template format.md

 * `entry.html`: the entry view
 * `error.html`: Some sort of error page (but this is entirely optional)

-### Private templates
+### Template naming and overrides

+Publicly-visible templates' names must start with a letter, and should only consist of URL-friendly characters (alphanumerics, periods, dashes, and underscores).

+Numeric error templates are not considered publicly-visible.

-If a template's name begins with `_` the template will be considered "private;" that is to say, it will be available internally (such as to `Entry-Template` or `Index-Template`) but it will not be available to the world at large.
+If a template's name begins with `_` the template will be considered "private;" it will be available internally (such as to `Entry-Template` or `Index- Template`) but it will not be available to the world at large.
 So, for example, if you want to override your site's main page you can create a file like `/content/mainpage.cat`:

 ```
 Name: My website